dilettacal/digital-twin/README.md

 ### Current Setup (Separate Private Repo)

 This project is currently configured to keep personal data separate from the main codebase.
 Personal data is stored in a private repository and encrypted for deployment.
-This approach:
-- ✅ Keeps the main project public-friendly
-- ✅ Separates sensitive personal information
-- ✅ Works with automated CI/CD deployments

 ### Alternative: Local Data Approach

-A simpler local approach by committing data directly can also be used:
+A simpler local approach by committing personal data to `backend/data` directory:

 1. **Copy the templates** from `backend/data/personal_data_templates/` to `backend/data/personal_data/`
 2. **Edit the files** with your actual information: